bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 Sorry to question who named L2.
 He blames me.
 I blame him.
-But that, for example, sidesteps a whole heap of, it reduces robustness by introducing simplicity.
+For example, sidesteps a whole heap of, it reduces robustness by introducing simplicity.
 It does make it a lot simpler to maintain your Lightning channel.
 There's no longer toxic waste that you have to worry about, old states and stuff like that.
 Watchtower has become now almost trivial.
 So that adds some simplicity.

-Speaker 2: 00:05:05
+Speaker 0: 00:05:05

 Can we take a quick side route on that?

+Speaker 2:

 Sure.

+Speaker 0:

 Because we've talked about LN symmetry specifically with Instagibs.

 ## Do we want LN Symmetry to be symmetrical?